Stretch Mark Fetish

 A feature without its own clinical name

-- 1886: Richard von Krafft-Ebing's Psychopathia Sexualis established the case-study tradition of cataloguing erotic focuses on particular features, the intellectual ancestor of every later "-philia."
+- 1886: Richard von Krafft-Ebing's Psychopathia Sexualis established the case-study tradition of cataloguing erotic focuses on particular bodily features, the intellectual ancestor of every later "-philia."

 Why striae became a recognisable focus